ClickHouse/ClickHouse/docs/en/sql-reference/statements/show.md

 └──────────────────┘
 ```

-Getting table names, containing the case insensitive symbols sequence 'user' in their names:
+Getting table names, containing sequence 'user' in their names, in the case insensitive manner:

 ``` sql
 SHOW TABLES FROM system ILIKE '%USER%'